Nina Burleigh

-Nina D. Burleigh is an American writer and investigative journalist, the daughter of author Robert Burleigh.
-She writes books, articles, essays and reviews.
+Nina D. Burleigh is an American writer and investigative journalist, She writes books, articles, essays and reviews.
 Burleigh is a supporter of secular liberalism, and is known for her interest in issues of women's rights.

 Early life

-Burleigh grew up in San Francisco, Baghdad, and an Amish area of Michigan.
+Burleigh grew up in San Francisco, before moving to Baghdad, and an Amish area of Michigan.
 Burleigh stated that her family had "rejected institutional religion" by the time she grew up in the 1970s.
 "No baptism, no family Bible recording the births, deaths and marriages.
-My grandfather actively despised churches."
+My grandfather actively despised churches".

-Burleigh earned a bachelor's degree in English from MacMurray College, a master's in English from the University of Chicago, and a master's degree in Public Affairs Reporting from Sangamon State University (now the University of Illinois Springfield) in 1984.
+Burleigh earned a bachelor's degree in English from MacMurray College, a master's in English from the University of Chicago, and a master's degree in Public Affairs Reporting from Sangamon State University in 1984.

 Career

 From January 2015 to January 2020, Burleigh was the National Politics Correspondent for Newsweek.
 Burleigh covered the White House for Time in the 1990s.

 In the 2000s, Burleigh was a staff writer at People magazine, covering human interest stories.
 She wrote "The Bombshell" column for the New York Observer, and was a contributing editor to Elle.
 She has contributed to numerous magazines and newspapers, including Time magazine, The New York Times, The New Yorker, The Washington Post, Rolling Stone, and The Guardian and websites such as Slate magazine, TomPaine.com, AlterNet, Powell's Salon.com, and GEN/Medium.
 She is an occasional blogger at The Huffington Post.
 She was an adjunct professor of journalism at Columbia University, and a guest lecturer at the University of Agder.